 - Ensure that we provide you with the best possible service.

-Processing And Dispatch Of Your Order
+Payment Processing And Dispatch Of Your Order

 At all times we endeavour to ensure that all financial transactions processed have the highest possible risk management procedures and processes in place.
 Here at Sheenashona Jewellery we have implemented a risk management package with our payment gateway to help protect you our valued customers and our business.
 In addition to electronic risk management procedures in certain circumstances we may also undertake additional checks before dispatching an order.
 It is therefore very important to ensure that any information supplied to us is 100% accurate.
 In the case of any potential fraudulent behaviour our company policy is clear - we will in all cases cooperate to the fullest extent with the appropriate policing authority and in such circumstance should they ever arise as a business, we will always prosecute.